arunike/CareerHub-API/README.md

 > AI provider configuration now lives in the frontend Settings page, while the API key is stored encrypted on the backend.

-- **JD Matcher**: the frontend fetches Experience data from the API, builds the prompt in the browser, and sends it through the authenticated backend relay
+- **JD Matcher**: the frontend fetches Experience data from the API, builds the prompt in the browser, and sends it through the authenticated backend relay for fit scoring, gap analysis, and resume tailoring suggestions
 - **Cover Letter Generator**: the frontend combines Application + Experience context in the browser and routes provider requests through the encrypted backend relay
 - **Offer Negotiation Advisor**: the frontend uses Offer/Application/Experience APIs as context while the backend relay handles the provider call
 - **Skill Refinement**: the frontend can refine Experience skills through the backend relay when the user's provider key is configured